 Many clients have goals of returning to meaningful, productive and healthy lives.
-Each client sets goals that he or she wants to achieve in the program.
+Each client sets goals to achieve in the program.
 80 percent of our clients met the goal of returning to productive activity by discharge.

 Adult post-concussion support group

-This group is open to concussion therapy patients in the Neurorehabilitation Program.
+This group is open to concussion therapy patients in the Neurological Rehabilitation Program.
 The group concentrates on enhancing concussion recovery through psychoeducation, symptom management and coping strategies.
 A clinical psychologist guides every meeting.